NikolajCS/Network-Security-Groups/README.md

   <h2> The Tutorial </h2>

-The picture below basically shows what I will be doing in this tutorial.
+The diagram below basically illustrates the setup and objective of this tutorial.
+It should give you a good intuition of what this tutorial will be about.

 ![image](https://github.com/user-attachments/assets/a5a2f4b8-1914-45ef-a29f-d629194a63b4)

 First I will create the resource group and then I will create 2 virtual machines.
 I will create the VMs (Virtual Machines) in Microsoft Azure and it is important to make sure that both VMs are in the same virtual network/subnet and resource group.
-Open portal.azure.com in your browser > Create a resource group > You can name it whatever you like best > I will be naming mine "Network-Activities-RG" > Review + Create > Create
+Open portal.azure.com in your browser > Create a resource group > You can name it whatever you like > I will be naming mine "Network-Activities-RG" > Review + Create > Create

 ![image](https://github.com/user-attachments/assets/479bf6d4-2f81-447a-89df-b7182941e824)

-Next I will create a Virtual Machine > portal.azure.com > Virtual Machines > Create > Make sure to choose the resource group you just created, so I will choose "Network-Activities-RG > Under image, choose: Windows 10 Pro, version 22h2 -x64 Gen2 > Under Administrator Account > fill out Username + Password > Make sure to check the Licensing box > Review + Create > Create > Azure will automatically create a new Virtual Network for the VM, but if you want to create your own and choose the name yourself, you can do so under "Networking" > Virtual Network > Create new > fill out the information > OK
+Next I will create a Virtual Machine > portal.azure.com > Virtual Machines > Create > Make sure to choose the resource group you just created, so I will choose "Network-Activities-RG > Under image, choose: Windows 10 Pro, version 22h2 -x64 Gen2 > Under Administrator Account > fill out Username + Password > Make sure to check the Licensing box > Under the Networking category, you can either allow Azure to auto-create a Virtual Network or create your own.
+I will let Azure auto create one, so I will just click > Review + Create > Create

 ![image](https://github.com/user-attachments/assets/d81781bd-9dd1-41e7-9615-f2c9aa7649b6)

-Next, we will need to create another VM, this will be the Linux VM. > The exact same steps as before apply here, I will name this Virtual Machine Linux-VM2 > make sure to choose the same Resource group, Region and Virtual Network as the Windows-VM.
-Choose Ubuntu Server 22 under Image > Under "Authentication Type: choose password > fill out username + password > Check licensing > Review + Create > Create - (The VM should automatically be put the in the same Virtual Network that it automatically created before for the Windows-VM, but to double check this > Click Next until you get to "Networking" and double check that the Virtual network is the same as the Windows VM.
+Next, we will need to create another VM, this will be the Linux VM. > The exact same steps as before apply here, I will name this Virtual Machine Linux-VM2 > make sure to choose the same Resource group, Region and Virtual Network as the Windows VM.
+If you let Azure auto create a Vnet for the Windows VM, verify that the Linux VM is also in that Vnet in the Networking Category > Choose Ubuntu Server 22 under Image > Under "Authentication Type: choose password > fill out username + password > Check licensing > Review + Create > Create

 ![image](https://github.com/user-attachments/assets/97005626-e28d-4be6-b98f-9fec75eacb46)